QuantLet/XFG3/XFGexp_rtn_SRM_2d/README.md

 underlying asset under an EGARCH(1,1) model, where the number of assets is 2.'

-Keywords : 'garch, linear programming, portfolio, risk aversion, risk measure'
+Keywords : garch, linear programming, portfolio, risk aversion, risk measure

 See also :